 Her advice was surprising in its simplicity.

 She just wanted people to care enough to ask.
 She just wanted someone to listen.

-Yes she appreciated the wonderful helping gestures that people made, but more then anything she was tired of feeling alone.
+Yes, she appreciated the wonderful helping gestures that people made, but more than anything she was tired of feeling alone.

 I’ve had those days when I come home from work and am mentally fried.
 I just want to curl up in a ball and tell the world to stop bugging me.
 The difference is, that since it is work, I get to take a break, I get to reenergize and start fresh the next morning.